Trusted Shops is a company that validates online merchants and offers buyer protection services.

 Answer:

-Estradot 25mgs or 50mgs are the most commonly prescribed dosages at the beginning of your treatment.
+There are five doses of Estradot: 25mcg, 50 mcg, 37.5mcg, 75mcg, and 100mcg.
+Estradot 25mcg or 50mcg are the most commonly prescribed dosages at the beginning of your treatment.
 Your prescribing clinician will then monitor to see if Estradot 100 or 75 might be needed.
-37.5mgs dosages are also available, allowing your clinician to find the perfect level of oestrogen for you.

 How long does it take Estradot to work?